The Best Contractors Tools & Equipment Insurance for 2026

 In addition to its unique coverage options, other benefits of Chubb’s contractors equipment insurance include the insurer’s experienced staff, which can help tailor a program to a client’s specifications, and the ability to combine such a policy with property coverage into a single policy.
 Chubb is not typically known for having the least expensive policies, however, its broad and flexible coverage make it a good choice if price is not your primary concern.

 The insurer rates highly with both customers and rating agencies.
 In a recent customer satisfaction survey, J.D.
-Power’s ranked Chubb 838 out of 1,000, second-highest among the companies being rated.
-For financial strength, Chubb gets AM Best’s top rating of an A++, an AA from Standard & Poor’s, and an Aa3 from Moody’s.
+Power ranked Chubb 703 out of 1,000, and the company held a 5.2% market share in the U.S. commercial insurance sector in 2024.
+For financial strength, Chubb earns top marks as of 2026, with an A++ from AM Best, an AA from Standard & Poor’s, an AA from Fitch, and an Aa2 from Moody’s.

 Chubb’s high policy limits, coverage options for specialized tools and expensive equipment, and excellent customer satisfaction earn it our pick as having the Best Tools and Equipment Insurance for Large Firms.